 Ribbons are now a sign of support and awareness.
 You likely encounter some ribbons and ribbon images throughout your everyday life.
 They’re commonly found on gravestones, pins, magnets, bumper stickers, and graphics.

 - Why and When Does a Black Ribbon Mean Symbolize Mourning?

 - Why and When Does a Black Ribbon Mean Symbolize Cancer or Serious Illness?

 Each ribbon represents something different, and the color helps it stand out from other ribbons.
 While some ribbons are easy to recognize, like the pink ribbon for breast cancer awareness, not all are this well-known.

 What does the black ribbon symbolize?
+In general, black ribbons symbolize mourning, sleep disorders, and anti-trauma.
 While less common than others, the black ribbon has slowly gained in popularity.
 Keep reading to learn about what this particular awareness ribbon supports.

-First, let’s talk more about the basics of awareness ribbons.
-These ribbons are simply a short piece of colored ribbon folded in a loop.
-You’ll see them across the globe, and they’re especially common in North America.
+Awareness ribbons are simply short pieces of colored ribbon folded in a loop, seen across the globe and especially common in North America.

 While they might seem small at first glance, these are a way for individuals to support different causes that mean something to them.
 No matter what color, the idea behind the symbol remains the same.
 From notebook stickers to car magnets, it’s all about standing up with a cause to make a difference.
 Some of the most common awareness ribbons are: